Stay Safe - Be Prepared

-Self-isolation and social distancing are not easy for any one of us – it is a necessary sacrifice for the greater good.
+While self-quarantining and physical distancing are no easy tasks for any of us, they are necessary sacrifices for the greater good.
 We all want our healthcare system to be available to us and those we care about when we need medical care.

-Currently, in Canada and in most areas around the world, the virus continues to spread– flattening the upward curve of infection rates requires everyone’s participation.1
+Currently, in Canada and in most countries around the world, COVID-19 continues to spread.
+Flattening the upward curve of infection rates requires everyone’s participation.1

 Vaccines are in development

-More than 30 companies and academic institutions are currently in the process of working to come up with a vaccine – this is crucial since vaccination is the only means of preventing infection.
+Efforts to develop a vaccine for the novel coronavirus are ongoing around the world.
+As of May 15, the World Health Organization reported 110 candidate vaccines in early stage evaluation, while eight are being assessed in human Phase 1 and Phase 2b/3 trials.2 This is crucial since vaccination is the only means of preventing infection.
 While vaccine development is a lengthy process, typically taking many years, there is reason for optimism.

-Research groups working to develop a vaccine to protect against COVID-19 have a good start in the process, thanks to efforts of the Chinese early in the course of the pandemic to sequence the genetic material – information that has since been shared around the world.
+Research groups working to develop a vaccine have a good start in the process thanks to efforts of Chinese scientists early in the course of the pandemic to sequence the genetic material — information that has since been shared around the world.

 The fact that coronaviruses were responsible for two epidemics in the past 20 years may also facilitate the development of a vaccine.
-The coronavirus that causes COVID-19, called SARS-CoV-2, shares between 80% to 90% of its genetic material with the coronavirus that caused severe acute respiratory syndrome (SARS) that started in China in 2002-2004.
+The coronavirus that causes COVID-19, called SARS-CoV-2, shares between 80 to 90 per cent of its genetic material with the coronavirus that caused severe acute respiratory syndrome (SARS) that started in China in 2002-2004.
 Another coronavirus was responsible for the Middle East respiratory syndrome (MERS) epidemic that emerged in Saudi Arabia in 2012.

-While these are early days in a quickly evolving global situation, we can take heart in the quick response of scientists and medical experts, supported by the institutions and businesses that employ them.
+While these are early days in a quickly evolving global situation, we can take heart from the quick response of scientists and medical experts, supported by the institutions and businesses that employ them.

 Be part of the solution

-Until we have a vaccine developed, we can all contribute by doing our part to avoid spreading the virus.
+Until we have a vaccine developed, we can all contribute by doing our part to avoid spreading COVID-19:

-- Be aware that the virus can be spread by infected people days or even weeks before they have symptoms, if they develop any – that is why we all need to practice safety precautions, even when we feel well.1
+- Be aware that the virus can be spread by infected people before they have symptoms, if they develop any.
+That is why we all need to practice safety precautions like physical distancing, even when we feel well.1

 Concerned about symptoms?

-- Symptoms can range from very mild, cold-like symptoms – runny nose, congestion, sore throat – to the more flu-like symptoms that mark the disease.
+- Symptoms can range from very mild, cold-like symptoms to the more flu-like symptoms that mark the disease.

 - The Public Health Agency of Canada strongly urges anyone who has symptoms — including a fever, cough, sneezing, sore throat, or difficulty breathing — to completely self-isolate for 14 days.

-- Use the online self-assessment self-assessment tool to help you decide if further assessment is needed – we should all avoid overwhelming our healthcare services unless we believe we need to be hospitalized.4
+- Use the online self-assessment tool [https://ca.thrive.health/ covid19/en] to help you decide if further assessment is needed.4

 Brought to you by Vaccines411.ca – know where to go for your vaccinations.